rafid29mehda/All-About-ECG/Feature Extraction/README.md

 1. **Time-Domain Features**: These focus on the timing and shape of the ECG signal in the time dimension (like how long a heartbeat takes or how tall a wave is).
 2. **Frequency-Domain Features**: These look at the “vibrations” or frequencies in the ECG signal (like how fast or slow the signal oscillates).
 3. **Time-Frequency Domain Features**: These combine time and frequency to see how the signal’s frequencies change over time.
+4. **Morphological Features**: These describe the **shape** of the ECG waves, like how tall or wide they are.
+5. **Statistical Features**: These are like summarizing the ECG signal with numbers, such as its average or how spread out it is.
+6. **Wavelet-Based Features**: These use a special math tool called wavelets to break the ECG into different “zooms” to find hidden patterns.

 Let’s break each one down with explanations and examples, so you can understand them step by step.